With a carrying strap and flashlight, this portable charger is handy for travel, and comes with a power adapter as well.

 If you’re a frequent flyer, you may know the nightmare of trying to find an open electrical outlet in a busy airport.
-It’s soon followed by a feeling of panic that your electronics are going to run out of battery life in the middle of the flight.
+Inevitably, a feeling of panic that your electronics are going to run out of battery life in the middle of the flight soon follows.

 Unless you have a portable laptop charger, that is!

 A portable laptop charger is a storage battery you can use to charge multiple mobile devices when you’re away from home.
 With a portable laptop charger in tow, you’ll always have plenty of power on hand for laptops, portable gaming systems, and smartphones.